-The programme area is already recognized as a multicultural and multi-ethnic environment in which the development of cultural and national identity of national minorities is strongly supported, and in the coming period the programme area will position itself as a region of strong promotion of cultural tolerance and strengthen social participation and integration into society.
-Already in the programming period, the situation analysis and SWOT addressed the needs of various target groups, vulnerable groups have been identified and their issues raised.
-Finally, adequate consideration of equal opportunities and non-discrimination issues was ensured through workshops and contribution from different stakeholders which will continue to be the case in other promotional activities of the programme and funded projects.
+The programme area is already recognized as a multicultural and multi-ethnic environment in which the development of cultural and national identity of national minorities is strongly supported, and the programme area will position itself as a region of strong promotion of cultural tolerance and strengthen social participation and integration into society.
+The situation analysis and SWOT addressed the needs of various target groups, including vulnerable groups.
+Adequate consideration of equal opportunities and non-discrimination issues was ensured through workshops and contribution from different stakeholders which will continue to be the case in other promotional activities of the programme and funded projects.

-Finally, during the implementation of the programme the managing authority will promote the strategic use of public procurement to support policy objectives (including professionalization efforts to address capacity gaps).
+During the implementation of the programme the managing authority will promote the strategic use of public procurement to support policy objectives (including professionalization efforts to address capacity gaps).
 Beneficiaries should be encouraged to use more quality-related and lifecycle cost criteria.
-When feasible, environmental (e.g. green public procurement criteria) and social considerations as well as innovation incentives should be incorporated into public procurement procedures.
-In addition, the Programme will strongly support the digital use of all publication within the projects, reducing the printing of physical publications whenever possible.
+When feasible, environmental (e.g., green public procurement criteria) and social considerations as well as innovation incentives should be incorporated into public procurement procedures.
+The programme will strongly support the digital use of all publication within the projects, reducing the printing of physical publications whenever possible.

-Regarding the "Do no significant harm principle - DNSH", the Programme objectives take into account the "do no significant harm" principle, i.e. it will support activities that respect the climate and environmental standards and that would do no significant harm to environmental objectives.
+Regarding the "Do no significant harm principle - DNSH", the programme objectives and all actions within each specific objective have been developed in consideration of the Taxonomy Regulation and in compliance with "do no significant harm" principle, i.e. it will support activities that respect the climate and environmental standards and that would do no significant harm to environmental objectives.
 This will be achieved by insisting on compliance with all national and EU legislations concerning environmental protection, especially in relation to possible infrastructure investment.
-In addition, applicants are expected to consider, where relevant, how the project submitted for funding, complies with the 'do no significant harm' principle - activities envisaged should be designed in a manner which does not significantly harm any of the six environmental objectives of the EU Taxonomy Regulation.
-However, actions proposed in each of the specific objectives are not expected to have any significant negative environmental impact due to their nature and every infrastructure activity will be subject to environmental impact assessment as per the national legislation.
+Applicants are expected to consider, where relevant, how the project submitted for funding, complies with the 'do no significant harm' principle.
+However, all actions proposed in each of the specific objectives are not expected to have any significant negative environmental impact due to their nature and every infrastructure activity will be subject to environmental impact assessment as per the national legislation.

-In conclusion, before being approved for support from the programme, all project applications will be assessed against criteria and procedures which are non-discriminatory and transparent, ensure accessibility to persons with disabilities, gender equality and take account of the Charter of Fundamental Rights of the European Union and the principle of sustainable development and of the Union policy on the environment.
+Before being approved for support from the programme, all project applications will be assessed against criteria and procedures which are non-discriminatory and transparent, ensure accessibility to persons with disabilities, gender equality and take account of the Charter of Fundamental Rights of the European Union and the principle of sustainable development and of the Union policy on the environment.
 All projects should therefore strive for a performance with low carbon footprint, with equal opportunities for men and women and inclusion of underrepresented groups from the programme area.
 Contribution to the horizontal principles is foreseen as an assessment criterion and the information provided by the projects in the applications for funding will be assessed.
 Projects with a negative impact on sustainable development, equal opportunities, anti-discrimination, and gender equality will not be funded.
 Furthermore, respecting all horizontal principles will be monitored during project implementation phase through reporting and monitoring visits.
-Also, the programme will strongly support the measures which will ensure accessibility for persons with disabilities (investments in small-scale infrastructure adapted to specific needs of persons with disabilities, publications adapted for the use of persons with disabilities, publications adapted for the use of persons with disabilities, publications and culture, etc.).
+Also, the programme will strongly support the measures which will ensure accessibility for persons with disabilities (investments in small-scale infrastructure adapted to specific needs of persons with disabilities, purchase of specialized equipment adapted for the use of persons with disabilities, publications adapted for the use of persons with disabilities, in tourism and culture, etc.).

-Complementary and synergies with other funding programmes and instruments
+Complementarities and synergies with other funding programmes and instruments